JebbyCodes/Jebbys-Jailbreak/README.md

 - `Fetch WiFi Password` => Doesn't work in linux os
 -
 - `Linux  OS`  => UI misalignment issues will occur
+- `Linux OS` => Certain modules used may rely on the Windows library

 ---